roahmlab/tidybot_ros/docker/README.md

 ## 🔄 Converting URDF to USD for Isaac Sim

-The TidyBot robot model needs to be converted from URDF to USD format for use in Isaac Sim.

 ### Step 1: Prepare the URDF

 The Isaac Sim-compatible URDF is located at: